ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 Asher's in the hospital.

 **MAC**
-Really?
+> Really?

 **MAKAYLA**
-We were going to get the footage before it got dark - and as we were approaching the camera - He saw the creature too and he ran away and he broke his leg - I stood there and stood still... we were there until late - and I was tired so I asked my dad if I could stay home from school today and he said it was okay - he took off work himself - Asher's in the hospital and we're going to go over after we shower and visit him - he should be back tomorrow.
+> We were going to get the footage before it got dark - and as we were approaching the camera - He saw the creature too and he ran away and he broke his leg - I stood there and stood still... we were there until late - and I was tired so I asked my dad if I could stay home from school today and he said it was okay - he took off work himself - Asher's in the hospital and we're going to go over after we shower and visit him - he should be back tomorrow.

 **MAC**
-Have you talked to him?
+> Have you talked to him?

-**MAKAYLA**
-No - not really - I told him not to talk about what we were doing back there - as the adults would think would get all worried and start a big investigation and ruin our plans before they begin.
+> No - not really - I told him not to talk about what we were doing back there - as the adults would think would get all worried and start a big investigation and ruin our plans before they begin.

 **MAC**
-What do you see?
+> What do you see?

 **MAKAYLA**
-I saw eyes in the distance...
+> I saw eyes in the distance...
 And then - and then I don't know what happened - it was like - I was dreaming for a second - but then I woke up and it was gone - and Asher was crying in the distance.

 **MAC**
-Did you look at the footage?
+> Did you look at the footage?

 _Makayla Smiles._

 **CUT TO**

-## Scene 3: INT.
+## Scene 54: INT.
 HALF-FINISHED BASEMENT COMPUTER ROOM

 The crew look at a series of old CRT era laptops all haphazardly and hackerdly arranged - and then a big slow motion - and then nothing - and then Asher crying - but a flash of light - and in the center as they zoom nothing - but as a filter is applied - some makeshift eyes appear.